-A reader will immediately take note of the speaker and intended listener of the poem.
-Reed’s speaker is addressing his “love,” The two are together in a room and he is utilizing a picture on the wall to describe the emotional, spiritual and physical space the two inhabit should together.
+A reader will immediately take note of the speaker and the intended listener of the poem.
+Reed’s speaker is addressing his “love,” The two are together in a room and he is utilizing a picture on the wall to describe the emotional, spiritual, and physical space the two inhabit should together.

 Summary of Morning